sebastiaan-dev/terraform-provider-lcmd/examples/README.md

 2. `resource "lcmd_app" "zitadel"` installs the freshly built package using the `lpk_url` emitted by the build resource.
 Toggling the `zitadel_ephemeral` variable changes whether uninstalling the resource clears persisted app data.

 Supplying variables such as `zitadel_source_path` and `zitadel_master_key` keeps secrets and file paths out of version control while still allowing the example to run unchanged.

+## File data source

+`examples/data-sources/lcmd_file/data-source.tf` shows how to fetch an arbitrary file from the NAS filesystem so that Terraform can output or persist it elsewhere.
+This is useful for downloading generated certificates or tokens after provisioning.